unbit/uwsgi-docs/Options.rst

 ``flags``: UWSGI_OPT_MIME

-check for a gzip version of all requested static files in the specified dir/prefix
+``help``: check for a gzip version of all requested static files in the specified dir/prefix

 static-gzip-prefix
 ******************